Åseral Municipality

 Åseral is a municipality in Agder county, Norway.
 It is in the traditional district of Sørlandet.
 The administrative centre of the municipality is the village of Kyrkjebygda.
-Other villages in Åseral include Eikerapen, Kylland, Ljosland, and Åknes.
+Other villages in Åseral include Bortelid, Eikerapen, Kylland, Ljosland, and Lognevatn.

-Åseral is an inland municipality, bordering Bygland municipality to the north and east, Evje og Hornnes to the east, Lyngdal to the south, Hægebostad to the southwest, and Kvinesdal in the west. Åseral is the headwaters of the river Mandalselva and the Mandalen valley.
+The 887.51 km2 municipality is the 131st largest by area out of the 357 municipalities in Norway. Åseral Municipality is the 341st most populous municipality in Norway with a population of 904.
+The municipality's population density is 1.1 PD/km2 and its population has decreased by 4% over the previous 10-year period.